Blaisorblade/pdbp.github.io/index.md

  - `` `z=>y` apply z `` is an equivalent expression where function application is explicit, using `apply`.
  - `` z bind `z=>y` `` is an equivalent expression where argument binding is explicit, using `bind`.

-Note that the argument binding expression is, in a way, the most natural one since it can, conveniently, be read from left to right.
+Note that, in a way, the argument binding expression is the most elegant one since it can, conveniently, be read from left to right.

 When dealing with more complex expressions, having nested sub-expressions, the usefulness of generic backtick names becomes even more apparent.